iiPythonx/feishin-rpc/README.md

 ## Configuration

-Configuration will go in either:
+Configuration will go in a centralized location depending on your OS:
 - Linux: `~/.config/feishin-rpc/config.json`
 - Windows: `%LocalAppData%\feishin-rpc\config.json`